AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

     define type GraphType = { DIRECTED, UNDIRECTED }
 ```

 **Undirected** graphs have edges that do not have a direction.
 The edges indicate a two-way relationship, in that each edge can be traversed in both directions.
-This figure shows a simple undirected graph with three nodes and three edges.

 **Directed** graphs have edges with direction.
 The edges indicate a one-way relationship, in that each edge can only be traversed in a single direction.
-This figure shows a simple directed graph with three nodes and two edges.

 >MEP: So could the vertices be instances of various classes?
 Would they have to be all the same class or could they be arbitrary?